by IDS Imaging Development Systems GmbH, Dimbacher Str. 10, 74182 Obersulm

-for use in commercial transactions.
+for use in commercial transaction

 1. All deliveries and services provided by IDS Imaging Development Systems GmbH (referred to as IDS for short) are based solely on these general terms.
 IDS shall be bound by the customer's general terms – including those that differ from and supplement the IDS terms – only if they have been acknowledged expressly and in writing by IDS.
-The customer's general terms will also not become part of the contract by virtue of acceptance or completion of an order.
+The customer's general terms will also not become part of the terms by virtue of acceptance or completion of an order.

 2. These terms will also apply for all future deliveries and services by IDS even if no subsequent reference is made to them.
 The customer's general terms shall not be applicable, even if IDS does not expressly contradict them at a later time.

 3. Amendments and additions to the contract and to technical specifications can only be made by a managing director of IDS.
 Verbal assurances by IDS employees will only be binding if they are confirmed by a managing director of IDS.

 4. IDS reserves all rights of ownership, copyrights and other protective rights to cost estimates, files, patterns, plans, drawings, programs, models (technical) documentation and specifications, and all similar tangible or intangible information – including in electronic form.
 Neither the originals nor copies may be handed over or otherwise made available to third parties.

 II.
 Price and payment